eventnetusa/eventnet/src/_vip/community-outreach.md

 content_section:
   - text_block_markdown: >-
+      Recognized as the *Leading Health Insurance Activation Agency* by Event Marketer,

+      We've produced over 10k community outreach programs for clients including Humana, Aetna, Blue Cross Blue Shield and others.

-      Recognized as the *Leading Health Insurance Activation Agency* by Event Marketer, our award-winning community outreach programs are designed to reach, engage, educate and enroll your target member demographic.
+      Our award-winning community outreach programs are designed to reach, engage, educate and enroll your target member demographic.

-      Our team of experts and turnkey event production and management services have you covered\!
+      Our team of experts support your outreach teams with displays, staffing support, with production and management services that have you covered\!

       * Ideation, Design & Brand Customization